gwDistSys15/dist-sys-exercises/lec-2/conversions/readme.md

 Your group must write a server which accepts requests to convert between the two units you have selected.
 It should be able to convert in either direction.

 **You may choose to write your server in C, Python, or Java.
-I suggest Python or Java.**
+I suggest Python or Java.** There are example server programs which can send a welcome message to the client and receive an input string.
+You should copy one of these to make your program.

 #### Protocol Specification